 “I’m a coworker, not someone you’re going out for tea with.”
 The words streamed out of her mouth before he could interrupt.
 “My name is Lu and we’ll get along a lot better if you treat me with the same respect you show your other coworkers.
 If everyone swears, I can curse with the best of ’em.
 If this is a sanitized precinct, I can play that game too.
 Just give me a few days to prove myself before you judge me as some fragile female foisted on you by some stupid equal opportunity bullshit law.”

 “Thanks.”
-She found the schedule and copied down her hours.
+She found the schedule and copied her hours.
 God, she hoped Ace wasn’t going to be indicative of the rest of the guys’ attitudes toward her.
-She’d worked so hard to pass the fire fighter entrance exams, then the fire fighter training, and she sure didn’t need a new bunch of insecure macho males trying to fuck her up now.
+She’d worked so hard to pass the fire fighter entrance exams, then the intense training; she sure didn’t need a new bunch of insecure macho males trying to fuck her up now.

 The gear in cubby five seemed fine with boots size 9 and a jacket and trousers that looked oversized but not outrageous.
-At five eleven she was used to towering over her petite female friends, but at the fire fighting training she had felt normal, if not delicate.
+At five eleven she was used to towering over her petite female friends, but in the fire hall she had felt normal, if not delicate.

 Tomorrow should be interesting.
 Fire halls were tight communities, so if her coworkers resented her, there wouldn’t really be anywhere else to turn.
-A quick last look at her gear and Lu turned to leave.
-There was no point worrying about if she’d fit in; she’d find out soon enough.
+A quick last look at her gear and Lu headed for the door.
+No point worrying about if she’d fit in; she’d find out soon enough.

 Driving back to her motel room, Lu stopped to buy some groceries and a newspaper.
 She’d have to look into a rental place soon and then figure a way to move her meager possessions from Springfield.
 She could’ve driven up with a trailer but she hadn’t trusted the Chevy.
 Maybe she could fly back and rent a small pickup truck?
 Aside from the family photos though, how much of that crap mattered?
 She’d never been one for nesting.
 If she had a TV, a microwave, and a bed, that sufficed.
 Then again, why pay for storage if she wasn’t going to use the stuff she’d left behind?